DeadmanXXXII/Ransomeware_Defense/README.md

    - The IP address you set in Chaveiros.py will have collected a key.
 You will also see an encryption key in fernet on the terminal you ran the key generator on.

-   - Note: `Chaveiros.py` was built from the reverse engineering of six pieces of ransomware.
-Where it says "attacker IP," it means the IP address to which you want the encryption key sent.
+   - Note: `ChaveirosV2.py` was built from the reverse engineering of six pieces of ransomware.
+Where it says "CISO IP," it means the IP address to which you want the encryption key sent.
+This used to say attacker_ip on older models.

 3. **Setup Attacker Machine**:
    - Use Kali or Parrot OS for the attacker machine.